femo-dev/femo-dev/README.md

    ![](./assets/img/haviest-object.png)

-<i>This joke plays on the idea that the node_modules folder is ridiculously large and heavy, even more so than the densest objects in the universe, such as black holes. <br>It's a classic joke among developers who use Node.js.</i> 😄 <i>Fortunately, Deno arrived!
+<i>This joke plays on the idea that the node_modules folder is ridiculously large and heavy, even more so than the densest objects in the universe, such as black holes.
+It's a classic joke among developers who use Node.js.</i> 😄 <i>Fortunately, Deno arrived!
 More about these topics in [greencode](https://greencode.deno.dev) (under construction)</i>.

 ## Contact me